 In 1925, Southern Baptists began the Cooperative Program to unite our resources for the furthering of the gospel.
-Southern Baptist churches give a portion of their offerings to the Cooperative Program to fund both state and national convention work.
+Southern Baptist churches give a portion of their offerings through the Cooperative Program to fund both state, national, and international convention work.
 Over the years, thousands of missionaries have been deployed all around the world for gospel advancement; and countless churches have been strengthened as well as planted in areas in need of the gospel.